gabizzle/Lab-2/Static Code Analysis/SCA Paper.md

 ```
 **📣 Explanation:** The result indicates an SQL injection vulnerability.
 Specifically, the result _"B608: hardcoded_sql_expressions"_ suggests that the code is building an SQL query by putting together different pieces of text, including some values provided by the user.
 However, the code does not take steps to protect itself against attacks where someone maliciously enters special characters or commands that can modify or damage the database.
 This can allow attackers to access sensitive information, modify data, or even take control of the server.

-**☑️ Possible Solution:** To remediate SQL injection, you should use parameterized queries, also known as prepared statements, in your code.
-Instead of concatenating input values with the SQL query string, you should use placeholders for the input values and pass them as parameters to the query.
-This separates the query logic from the input values and prevents attackers from injecting malicious SQL code.
-It is also important to ensure that input values are properly escaped or validated to prevent unintended behavior of the query.
-By following these practices, you can protect your application from SQL injection attacks.
+**☑️ Possible Solution:** It is possible to use a method called *parameterized queries* which involved putting input values directly into the SQL query, using placeholders for the input values, and passing them as separate parameters to the query.
+This way, the input values are separate from the query, and attackers cannot add malicious SQL code.

 ## Lets-Be-Bad-Guys Results and Recommendations